grafov/shift-shift/README.md

 modifier key.

 I not found out of the box solution how to setup X to use Shifts as standalone keys.
-Also I used two keyboards in same time and was need to switch layouts on both of them.
+Also I used two keyboards in same time (notebok internal and USB plugged) and was need to switch layouts on both of them.
 So I wrote this utility.

 So `shift-shift` has features: